Cacti/documentation/Spikekill.md

 Spikekill is a tool used to remove spikes in a graph.
 Spikes can appear in a graph after a device reboots, or when you switch from 32-bit to 64-bit interface counters on a device.
-Spikekill works by statistically analyzing the data contained inside an RRD file, and overwriting specific data points.
+Spikekill works by statistically analyzing the data contained inside an RRDfile, and overwriting specific data points.
 It offers 4 methods by which to analyze the data and selectively overwrite data points:

 1. _Standard Deviation_